Environmental Audit – “Definition”

 Benefits of Environmental Auditing

-If environmental auditing is implemented in a constructive way there are many benefits to be derived from the process.
+If environmental auditing is enforced in an exceedingly formative way then there will be several advantages evolved from the planned method.

 - Safeguard the environment

-- Verify compliance with local and national laws
+- Verify consents with native and national laws

-- Indicate current or potential future problems that need to be addressed
+- Indicate current or potential future issues that require to be self-addressed in the operation

 - Assess training programmes and provide data to assist in training